manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Operators.md

 "hello world"
 ```

-The phrase operator requires the words to be next to each other.
+The phrase operator mandates that the words be adjacent to each other.

-The phrase search operator may include a `match any term` modifier.
-Terms within the phrase operator are position significant.
-When the 'match any term' modifier is implemented, the position of the subsequent terms from that phrase query will be shifted.
-Therefore, 'match any' has no impact on search performance.
+The phrase search operator can incorporate a `match any term` modifier.
+Within the phrase operator, terms are positionally significant.
+When the 'match any term' modifier is employed, the positions of the subsequent terms in that phrase query will be shifted.
+As a result, the 'match any' modifier does not affect search performance.

 ```sql
 "exact * phrase * * for terms"